FxMorin/dateTag-DnsPhishingPrevention/README.md

 - [ ] Add POST request security
 - [ ] Add other ways of using dateTag other then POST
 - [ ] Make a wiki for the project
+- [ ] Make file for post requests in other programming languages

 ## Comment